ccswbs/UoGd7-Training/accessiblecontentguide/README.md

 # Accessible Content Guide

-This guide can be reffered to for assistance with many aspects of accessible content creation.
+This guide can be referred to for assistance with many aspects of accessible content creation.

 * [Accessibility Basics](accessibilitybasics/)
 * [Content Titles & Headings](content-titles-and-headings.md)